magneticio/vamp.io/content/documentation/tutorials/merge-and-delete.md

 ![](/images/screens/v094/tut4_after_delete.png)

 Vamp will update the running deployment, removing all elements described in the sava:1.2 blueprint.
-This means that our running deployment **sava:1.2** now contains no sava:1.2 services - that's why including a version number in the name of a mutable deployment is a bad idea.
+This means that our running deployment **sava-new** now contains no sava:1.2 services.

 ## When would I use this?